 Production: Unidentified factory

-Staffordshire figure group of a square double pulpit; at the top, a sleeping vicar with his head resting on his left hand; at the bottom, a speaking clerk with his left hand raised in benediction; each figure has his right hand draped over the front of his pulpit, on which rests an open bible.
-The vicar wears a wig and clerical dress, the clerk has brown hair and wears a brown jacket and striped waistcoat, the bibles are edged in blue.
-The pulpit is red brown and decorated with four small modeled angels.
-The back is flat but painted.
-The underside is flat and unglazed, with a large central vent hole.
+Earthenware, moulded, coated with slightly blue tinted lead-glaze, and painted in blue, flesh pink, red, reddish-brown, brown, grey and black enamels.
+A rectangular pulpit, with curved lower tier at the front, occupied at the top by a sleeping vicar with his head resting on his left hand; and at the bottom, by a speaking clerk.
+Each figure has his right hand draped over the front of his pulpit, on which rests an open bible, each having 'chap' written at the top of the left page and ' +' at the top of the right.
+The clerk's left hand was originally lifted upwards as if blessing, but is now missing.
+The vicar wears a white wig and clerical dress - a black cassock with white bands; the clerk has brown hair and wears a brown jacket and a grey and black striped waistcoat. the bibles have brown bindings and pages edged in blue.
+The pulpit has a flat back and is dappled all over in two shades of red and reddish-brown and decorated with four small angels moulded in relief.
+The underside is flat and unglazed, with a large central ventilation hole.

 Dr J. W. L. Glaisher Bequest, 1928